benshimonz/V1/README.md

 ## Bundles

-A bundle is a way to represent several entities, when the same pattern need to be expressed separately for each them.
+A bundle is a way to represent several entities, when the same pattern need to be expressed **separately** for each them.
 Bundles can be defined, and then used in queries.

 Here are some definition examples:

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB13.png)

 * _'The Beatles'_ is defined as a bundle of 4 concrete entities
-* _'Old People'_ is defined as a bundle of all persons born before 1920
+* _'Old People'_ is defined as a bundle of all people born before 1920
 * _'Old males'_ is defined as a bundle of all males born before 1920
 * _'Red things'_ is defined as a bundle of all things which have a property 'color' with value 'red'
-* _'Japanese'_ is defined as a bundle of all persons with Japanese citizenship and all companies registered in Japan
+* _'Japanese'_ is defined as a bundle of all people with Japanese citizenship and all companies registered in Japan

 A bundle in a query will cause the query to be executed seperately for each bundled entity.
 The query results will be the union of the results of all these queries.
 A bundle never appear in the query results.